blaz-kranjc/aoc22/README.md

 # :star: Advent of Code 2022 :star:

-'Twas the night before Christmas, and all through the house</br>
-Not a creature was stirring, except for a mouse</br>
+Dashing through the code, in a Haskell way </br>
+Solving puzzles left and right, on this coding day </br>
-With a notebook and a pen, I sat at my desk</br>
+With a notebook and a pen, and a sharp mind to boot </br>
-Trying to solve Advent of Code, with Haskell as my tech</br>

-I had chosen this language for its elegance and grace</br>
-Its simplicity and concision, its power and its pace</br>
-It's a functional language, with a focus on expressions</br>
+We're hacking our way through, with Haskell as our root </br>

+Oh, jingle bells, jingle bells, </br>
+Writing Haskell code all the way </br>
+Oh, what fun it is to code, </br>
+In a functional way </br>

+We pattern match and we compose, </br>
+We abstract and we generalize </br>
+We use higher-order functions, </br>
-And a rich set of libraries, for all kinds of sessions</br>
+And a rich set of libraries </br>

-With its type system, I could catch errors on the fly</br>
+We catch errors on the fly, </br>
+With the help of the type system </br>
+We avoid boilerplate, </br>
-And with its lazy evaluation, I could make my code more spry</br>
+And make our code more rhythmic </br>
-With its pattern matching, I could decompose complex data</br>
-And with its higher-order functions, I could avoid boilerplate</br>

-With Haskell, I could write code that's concise and clear</br>
-And abstract away the details, so that the solution would appear</br>
-With Haskell, I could solve the puzzles, one by one</br>
-And have fun doing it, until the day was done</br>

-So I sat at my desk, with a smile on my face</br>
-And wrote some Haskell code, with a style and a grace</br>
-And as I hit the "run" button, and saw the results come out</br>
-I felt a sense of satisfaction, and a Christmas cheer no doubt</br>

-For Haskell, my language of choice, had helped me solve the task</br>
-And made the experience enjoyable, despite the challenges I had to ask</br>
+Oh, jingle bells, jingle bells, </br>
+Writing Haskell code all the way </br>
+Oh, what fun it is to code, </br>
+In a functional way </br>

-So here's to Advent of Code, and to Haskell, the language of the stars</br>
+So here's to Advent of Code, </br>
-Merry Christmas to all, and to all a good night, from a Haskell aficionado.</br>
+And to Haskell, our language of choice </br>
+May our solutions be elegant, </br>
+And our spirits never lose their voice </br>

+Oh, jingle bells, jingle bells, </br>
+Writing Haskell code all the way </br>
+Oh, what fun it is to code, </br>
+In a functional way. </br>

-By chat.openai.com
+> chat.openai.com